How To Play: Chess

 Setup

-1. Place the board between two players so that each has a white square at their bottom-right corner.
+1. Place the board so each player has a white square in their right-hand corner.

 Gameplay